kubeeek/basic-ml-notebooks/README.md

 -   Using basic algorithms like Logistic Regression gives about a 0.6 AUC score.
 -   Oversampling the minority class using SMOTE increases the accuracy to a 0.71 AUC score while using the Naive Bayes Classifier.

-## Unsupervised NYT articles clusterization by its author
+## Unsupervised NYT articles clusterization by its author - Clustering
 * demonstrates a very simple approach to clustering.
 * three random authors were selected, and 50 articles from each author were used.
 * the KMeans algorithm was used to group the articles.